digitalcredentials/credential-status-manager-git/README.md

 ### Update status of credential

-The `updateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
+`updateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
 It is an asynchronous method that accepts a credential ID and desired credential status as input (options: `active` | `revoked`), records its new status in the caller's Git service of choice, and returns the status credential.

 Here is a sample call to `updateStatus`: